ayauxd/prompt-diy/README.md

 npm run dev
 ```

-The application will be available at http://localhost:3000
+The application will be available at http://localhost:3000 (or another port if 3000 is in use)

 ## Project Structure

 - `src/pages/Index.tsx`: Main application page with chat interface
+- `src/components/ChatUI.tsx`: Core chat component with multiple modes
 - `src/components/ui/`: UI components from shadcn-ui
 - `src/hooks/`: Custom React hooks
 - `src/lib/`: Utility functions